Curriculum

 - Elective Placement

-- Child Study Center Outpatient Clinical Services: Postdoctoral Fellows may elect to continue to see children and families through the Outpatient Services.
+Child Study Center Outpatient Services: As fellows are at the CSC for two years, postdoctoral Fellows may elect to continue to continue providing therapy to children and families through the Outpatient Services.

 - Professional Development Curriculum

-- Career Development and EPPP Preparation Seminar: Fellows meet regularly with the training director and other faculty to discuss a broad range of clinical and professional issues relevant to the practice of psychology.
+Career Development and EPPP Preparation Seminar: Fellows meet regularly with the training director and other faculty to discuss a broad range of clinical and professional issues relevant to the practice of psychology.
 Career planning and CV/resume preparation are addressed together as a group and individually.
 A modular seminar includes mentoring for study approach and the development of a timeline for preparation and choosing a test date.
-Faculty: Michele Goyette-Ewing and affiliated faculty

 Areas of Focus